HuNavSim: A ROS 2 Human Navigation Simulator for Benchmarking Human-Aware Robot Navigation: Validation experiments

 \subsubsection{Results for regular navigation behavior}

 First, we show the general metrics obtained by the planners in the \texttt{Passing} and \texttt{Crossing} scenarios.
-We have repeated $10$ times the trajectory for each planner in both scenarios, so that Tables \ref{tab:passing} and \ref{tab:crossing} show the average values of the metrics obtained.
+We have repeated the trajectory $10$ times for each planner in both scenarios.
+Tables \ref{tab:passing} and \ref{tab:crossing} show the average values of the metrics obtained.

 We can draw some conclusions from these results.
 First, the \textit{DWB} planner does not consider any social component, so its objective is to reach the goal as soon as possible without colliding.
 Therefore it obtains the best performance in metrics like time to reach the goal, path length or the average robot velocities.